eic/epic-prod/docs/RECO/24.09.0/index.md

                 hel_plus , Sub-directory or File Count:360
         UCHANNEL_RHO , Sub-directory or File Count:1
             10x100 , Sub-directory or File Count:54
+    SIDIS , Sub-directory or File Count:1
+        pythia6-eic , Sub-directory or File Count:1
+            1.0.0 , Sub-directory or File Count:4
+                10x100 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:457
+                10x275 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:470
+                18x275 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:332
+                5x41 , Sub-directory or File Count:1
+                    q2_0to1 , Sub-directory or File Count:493
     SINGLE , Sub-directory or File Count:9
         e+ , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3